PROGRAMS OF INTEREST

 EDI and the Scientific Advisory Board will work closely with the awardee and their affiliated institution to maximize the clinical and commercial potential of the selected program.

-Eligibility Requirement: Investigators must have a full-time position at the University of Rochester, University at Buffalo or Roswell Park Comprehensive Cancer Center.
+Investigators must have a full-time faculty position at the University of Rochester, University at Buffalo or Roswell Park Comprehensive Cancer Center in order to apply to the MDAP.